AOE Ambassadors

 Visiting the AOE Undergraduate Program

-During the fall and spring semesters, student AOE Ambassadors lead main campus department tours on most Mondays & Fridays, 2:30-3:30 PM.
-Tours provide an overview of the department and introduce prospective AOE students to points of interest around campus.
+During the fall and spring semesters, AOE Information Sessions will be presented in-person by student AOE Ambassadors on most Mondays & Fridays from 2:30-3:30 PM.
 Please contact Emily Metzgar if you have questions about visiting during the summer or require additional information.

-To register for an AOE main campus department tour, AEDL tour, and/or VTSS lab facilities tour, first click here to see what dates are available to register for events.
-Click on a specific date to see if an AOE tour is being offered.
-If a tour is available, fill out the registration form to sign up.
-Note: If available, AEDL tours will become available for sign-ups a couple weeks before they are scheduled to take place.
+To register for an AOE Information Session, first click here to see what dates are available to register for events.
+Click on a specific date to see if an AOE Information Session is being offered.
+If available, fill out the registration form to sign up.

 Meet the AOE Ambassadors!